 Effective implementation is key to achieving the Community Climate Action Plan's (CCAP's) emissions reduction targets.
-It will require contributions from across all municipal departments and strategic integration of CCAP actions into plans, bylaws, corporate and departmental policies as well as capital planning and annual budget approval processes.
+It will require contributions from across all municipal departments and strategic integration of CCAP actions into plans, bylaws, corporate, and departmental policies.
+A climate lens will need to be applied to capital planning and annual budget approval processes.